What Makes A Compelling Elevator Speech:

 An elevator speech should communicate:

 When people ask what you do, do not talk about yourself.
 Rather, describe concisely the emotional discomforts that you relieve – perhaps affecting your listener or people they care about.
-Then, state that you help to stop or to avoid such pains.
+Then, state that you help to relieve such pains.
 Now your business card is worth asking for.

 After 30 seconds or fewer (before the elevator reaches the next floor) you should be asked for your card by a stranger.
 Until that happens, you do not have a compelling elevator speech.